smgardner59/myadserver.github.io/README.md

 #### FAQ

-##### Explain yourself
+##### Explain yourself...

-This project is a self-contained, working ad-server, hosted within Github Pages (Github.io).
+This project is a self-contained ad-server, hosted within Github Pages (Github.io).
+By being hosted on Github Pages (rather than Github), URLs should work, MIME-types should be accurate.

 ##### What is all the //example.com all about?

 Wherever possible, all ad tags in this project try to use the relative // schema notation rather than http:// or //
-- If you call the ad tag via HTTPS, all media, pixels and files will be served over HTTPS.
+- If you call the ad tag via HTTPS, all media, pixels and URIs will be served over HTTPS.
-- If you call the ad tag via HTTP, all media, pixels and files will be served over HTTP.
+- If you call the ad tag via HTTP, all media, pixels and URIs will be served over HTTP.

 ##### But isn't this project just a rip-off of the [IAB TechLabs Sample Pages](//github.com/InteractiveAdvertisingBureau/VAST_Samples)?

-No. The excellent VAST 2.0/3.0/4.0 examples hosted by the IAB TechLabs Team are stored at GitHub.com, but are not usable as-is from Github Pages (aka github.io).
+No. The excellent VAST 2.0/3.0/4.0 examples hosted by the IAB TechLabs Team are stored at GitHub.com, but are not usable as-is.
+This project seeks to address this by hosting on Github Pages (aka github.io).

-There many other Github repositories containing VAST samples.
-This project is unique in that it aims to host the VAST Samples using Github Pages, rather than present a list of XML files in a repository which cannot be used directly.
+There many other repositories containing excellent VAST samples.
+This project is unique in that it hosts the VAST Samples using Github Pages and relative URLs, rather than present a list of VAST XML files which cannot be used directly.

 #### What is the [build-scripts/](build-scripts) folder?